 What will be the size of the waves?

-There are a couple of wave channels.
-One wave will be 10 meters wide and the other wave will be 15 meters wide.
+There are three wave channels.
+The channels will be between 10 and 15 meters wide.
+The channels can operate to make multiple small waves or one 30m wide wave.
 The waves can be up to 1.5m high from trough to peak.
-At lower flows only one channel will be operating.
-At higher flows both waves will be operating.
+There will always be two waves operating.
+Occasionally, at lower flows, there will be one high performance wave.
+At higher flows, all three waves will be operating.
 It will be possible to transition from one wave to the next.

 Will the waves be adjustable?

 Yes, the waves will be fully adjustable.
 The waves can be changed to make different shapes of waves and to make the best waves at all flows.

 Will there be a cost to use the waves or beach?

 The waves and beach will be public and free to use.
 This project provides public benefits that will last generations.

 What types of river users will enjoy the waves?